What is Pupil Premium?

 We aim to tackle these barriers by focusing resources, teaching, support and interventions to accelerate progress and reduce the attainment gap between Pupil Premium and non-pupil premium children and to provide them with a high quality learning environment.
 We will continue to provide a range of opportunities – both formal and informal – for parents or carers of Pupil Premium pupils to engage with the school and to support their children with their learning.

-More detail of how we intend to support our Pupil Premium pupils during the 2020-21 academic year is given in our Pupil Premium Strategy Statement (to include Catch-Up Premium), and published here.
+More detail of how we intend to support our Pupil Premium pupils during the 2021-22 academic is given in our Pupil Premium Strategy Statement (to include Catch-Up Premium), and published here.

 The pupil premium strategy will be reviewed at the end of the academic year, July 2023.
 However the impact of the current strategy is under constant review and changes will be made as and when required to ensure that pupil premium children are able to achieve the highest possible levels of achievement.